oracle/opengrok/Repository-synchronization.md

 The script synchronized the repositories of projects by running appropriate commands (e.g. `git pull` for Git).
 While it can run perfectly fine standalone, it is meant to be run from within `sync.py` (see above).

+## Configuration example

-The `mirror-config.yml` configuration file contents can look e.g. like this:
+The configuration file contents in YML can look e.g. like this:

 ```YML
 #